Peggy Guggenheim: Plans for a museum

-When Guggenheim realized that her gallery, although well received, had made a loss of £600 in the first year, she decided to spend her money in a more practical way.
-A museum for contemporary arts was exactly the institution she could see herself supporting.
-Most certainly on her mind also were the adventures in New York City of her uncle, Solomon R. Guggenheim, who, with the help and encouragement of artist Baroness Hilla von Rebay, had created the Solomon R. Guggenheim Foundation two years earlier.
-The main aim of this foundation had been to collect and to further the production of abstract art, resulting in the opening of the Museum of Non-objective Painting (known as the Solomon R. Guggenheim Museum after 1952) in Manhattan during 1939.
-Guggenheim closed Guggenheim Jeune with a farewell party on 22 June 1939, at which colour portrait photographs by Gisèle Freund were projected on the walls.
-She started making plans for a Museum of Modern Art in London together with the English art historian and art critic Herbert Read.
-She set aside $40,000 for the museum's running costs.
-However, these funds were soon overstretched by the organisers' ambitions.
+When Guggenheim realized that her gallery, although well received, had suffered a loss of £600 in the first year, she decided to spend her money in a more practical way.
+A museum for contemporary arts was exactly the institution she could envision supporting.
+Most certainly influencing her were the adventures in Manhattan of her uncle, Solomon R. Guggenheim, who, with the help and encouragement of artist Baroness Hilla von Rebay, had created the Solomon R. Guggenheim Foundation two years earlier.
+The main aim of that foundation had been to collect and to further the production of abstract art, resulting in the opening of the Museum of Non-Objective Painting (known after 1952 as the Solomon R. Guggenheim Museum) during 1939.
+Guggenheim closed Guggenheim Jeune with a farewell party on 22 June 1939, at which colour portrait photographs by Gisèle Freund were projected onto the walls.
+Together with the English art historian and art critic Herbert Read, she started making plans for a Museum of Modern Art in London.
+She set aside $40,000 for its operating expenses, however, these funds were soon overstretched by the ambitions of the organizers.

 In August 1939, Guggenheim left for Paris to negotiate loans of artworks for the first exhibition.
 In her luggage was a list drawn up by Herbert Read for this occasion.
 Shortly after her departure the Second World War broke out, and the events following 1 September 1939 made her abandon the scheme, willingly or not.
 She then "decided now to buy paintings by all the painters who were on Herbert Read's list.
 Having plenty of time and all the museum's funds at my disposal, I put myself on a regime to buy one picture a day."
-When finished, she had acquired 10 Picassos, 40 Ernsts, eight Mirós, four Magrittes, four Ferrens, three Man Rays, three Dalís, one Klee, one Wolfgang Paalen and one Chagall, among others.
-In the meantime, she had also made new plans and in April 1940 had rented a large space in the Place Vendôme as a new home for her museum.
+When finished, she had acquired ten Picassos, forty Ernsts, eight Mirós, four Magrittes, four Ferrens, three Man Rays, three Dalís, one Klee, one Wolfgang Paalen, and one Chagall, among others.
+In the meantime, she had made new plans and, in April 1940, had rented a large space in the Place Vendôme as a new home for her museum.